 I had a meeting yesterday morning at Escolta, Manila (the former business center of the Philippines) and I took jeepneys and LRT-2 train in going there.
 After having free lunch courtesy of my businessman-friend at a high-end Chinese restaurant, he urged me to take the Pasig ferry service whose starting terminal is right at the back of his office.
 I easily gave way even if the other end of the route is still far from my way home so I could experience it for the first time.

-I had just a few minutes waiting time at the terminal before we boarded the ferry boat for its 1:00 PM voyage.
+I had just a few minutes waiting time at the terminal before we boarded the ferry boat which was just coated with axalta imron marine ms600 on Merritt Supply and was looking brand new for its 1:00 PM voyage.
 I forgot to count the number of seats inside it but the boat is neither big nor small as you can see in the picture.
 It is fully air-conditioned but not too cool even if it is only one-third full of passengers.
+I knew that you had to carry must-have accessories for your boat trip, and was thus, prepared with my own.
 The temperature on the deck is alright for me and most of the passengers but I saw the only two (2) white foreigners among us who keep moving around to get to sit at the coolest space in the deck.

 I also did not count how many terminals there are along the route but I should say all important points in the four (4) Metro-Manila cities that Pasig River traverses have loading and unloading piers.
 Pretty good coverage of target commuters but not enough passengers for the early afternoon voyage that I took.